ptwobrussell/Mining-the-Social-Web/README.md

 # Overview

 This respository contains the latest definitive bug fixed source code for examples from [Mining the Social Web](http://amzn.to/d1Ci8A).
-As of January 10, 2011, the book's content is final, and the book is heading to the printer.
-Both electronic and paper-based versions of the book will be available later in the month, but you can grab the [Rough Cut](http://oreil.ly/clJYaY) online right now or read it in [Safari Books Online](http://bit.ly/dx7quU).
-More information will be added here as it becomes available.
+This code is available for you to hack on, fork, and discuss regardless of whether or not you have any interest in the book.
+Feel free to do whatever you'd like with it.
+However, it is almost definitely the case that if you find this code even mildly interesting, you'll really benefit from picking up a *non-pirated* copy of the book.
+As of January 2011, the first edition of the book is complete.
+The [eBook is already available for purchase](http://oreil.ly/clJYaY), and [Amazon shows that the book will be in stock on February 1](http://amzn.to/d1Ci8A); new copies will sell for just under $25 USD.
+Another option is to read it in [Safari Books Online](http://bit.ly/dx7quU) if you already have a subscription or are interested in signing up for a free trial.

+# Don't Steal This Book

+Let me be the first to tell you that you can already find pirated copies of this book online before it's even in stock on Amazon, but I implore you not to go there.
+In the end, everybody really ends up losing if you steal eBooks, because it kills the supply chain at its roots -- stripping the motivation right out of authors and other original/creative content producers who work hard to bring you interesting content that takes a lot of energy to produce.
+Here are at least 5 sound reasons not to steal this book:

+- All of the source code is already being given away right here as a convenient GitHub project.
+Do whatever you want with it.
+- You can already "Click to Look Inside" at [Amazon](http://amzn.to/d1Ci8A) and explore the content, and surely, lots of reviews are forthcoming on Amazon.
+- You can get a free trial to Safari that allows you to explore the *entire book's content* without paying a cent.
+- There's a [Facebook Page](http://on.fb.me/hXY7jo) where you can connect with friends who "like" the book -- ask them for an honest opinion.
+- You can ask all the questions you want on Twitter at [@SocialWebMining](http://twitter.com/SocialWebMining), and you *will* get a helpful response.

+If those three reasons don't provide enough information for you to make an informed decision about whether or not spending ~$25 is a good investment, then please send me a message and tell me what it would take to convince you.

 # Getting Started